JPLee01/Machine_Learning_and_Statistics/README.md

 7. The notebook should open in a new tab.
 You can run each cell with the keyboard shortcut SHIFT+ENTER, alternatively use the "play" button on the menu bar.
 Please note that certain cells must be run before others e.g. the cells importing the various Python libraries.
 You may find it convenient to use the "Run all Cells" option in the "Run" dropdown menu.

 ### 6.3 Libraries
-The following Python libraries were used in the writing of the programs code and are required to successfully run the programs:
+The following Python libraries were used in the writing of the programs code and are required to successfully run the notebooks:
-*
-*
-*
+* [Matplotlib.pyplot](https://matplotlib.org/tutorials/introductory/pyplot.html) - Used for the manipulation of elements and the creation of certain plots graphs, plots and charts within the [scikit-learn.ipynb](https://github.com/JPLee01/Machine_Learning_and_Statistics/blob/main/scikit-learn.ipynb) and [scipy-stats.ipynb](https://github.com/JPLee01/Machine_Learning_and_Statistics/blob/main/scipy-stats.ipynb) notebooks.
+* [Numpy](https://www.numpy.org/) - Used for mathematical functions in the [scikit-learn.ipynb](https://github.com/JPLee01/Machine_Learning_and_Statistics/blob/main/scikit-learn.ipynb) and [scipy-stats.ipynb](https://github.com/JPLee01/Machine_Learning_and_Statistics/blob/main/scipy-stats.ipynb) notebooks.
+* [Pandas](https://pandas.pydata.org/) - Used for import, management, data manipulation and analysis in both the [scikit-learn.ipynb](https://github.com/JPLee01/Machine_Learning_and_Statistics/blob/main/scikit-learn.ipynb) and [scipy-stats.ipynb](https://github.com/JPLee01/Machine_Learning_and_Statistics/blob/main/scipy-stats.ipynb) notebooks.
+* [Scipy](https://scipy.org) - Python library used for scientific computing and technical computing within the [scikit-learn.ipynb](https://github.com/JPLee01/Machine_Learning_and_Statistics/blob/main/scikit-learn.ipynb) and [scipy-stats.ipynb](https://github.com/JPLee01/Machine_Learning_and_Statistics/blob/main/scipy-stats.ipynb) notebooks.
+* [Seaborn](https://seaborn.pydata.org/) - Used for the creation and manipulation of plots in the [[scikit-learn.ipynb](https://github.com/JPLee01/Machine_Learning_and_Statistics/blob/main/scikit-learn.ipynb) and [scipy-stats.ipynb](https://github.com/JPLee01/Machine_Learning_and_Statistics/blob/main/scipy-stats.ipynb) notebooks.
+* [Statsmodels](https://www.statsmodels.org/stable/index.html) - A python package to explore data, estimate statistical models, and perform statistical tests in the [[scikit-learn.ipynb](https://github.com/JPLee01/Machine_Learning_and_Statistics/blob/main/scikit-learn.ipynb) and [scipy-stats.ipynb](https://github.com/JPLee01/Machine_Learning_and_Statistics/blob/main/scipy-stats.ipynb) notebooks.

-## 7 Summary, Conclusion and Future Analysis of the Scikit-learn and Scipy-Stats Python Libraries
+## 7 Summary, Conclusion and Future Analysis of the Scikit-Learn and Scipy-Stats Python Libraries
 ------------------------------------------------------------------------------------------------
-In summary it can be seen that

-In conclusion after completion of the assignment the author feels they have gained

-In terms of future analysis
+In summary it can be seen that both the Scikit-learn and Scipy-stats python libraries offer a wide array of machine learning functions.
+These functions can offer the user a number algorithms which can aid them in classification, regression, clustering, integration, interpolation etc. tasks.
+Both libraries are open source and can be easily imported and intergrated into Jupyter Notebook.
+Both libraries are also very versatile and serve in dealing with real wold problems such as prediction, clustering and may even yield to the user undiscovered data links.

+In conclusion after completion of the assignment the author feels they have gained a valued understanding in both libraries.
+This understanding the author feels will be of benefit to them moving forward in their career as it will help them in the identification of situations in which either the Scikit-learn or Scipy-stats will be of benefit.
+This new level of confidence was something the author did not have prior to undertaking the assigment.
+In essence, the entire experience associated with the assignment can be summarised by the following Alex Peinger quote “In the end you should only measure and look at numbers that drive action, meaning that data tells you what you should do next”.

+In terms of future analysis of both libraries the scope is essentially endless.
+The assignment only scratched the surface of both libraries and extensive analysis could be undertaken with other Scikit-learn algorithms, while another ANOVA test could be excuted under different conditions within Scipy-stats including the use of different Post Hoc tests.

 ## 8 References
 ------------------------------------------------------------------------------------------------